orangci/salah-notifs/README.md

-# notify-salawāt
+# pyminaret
 Bismillah.
-Notify-salawāt is an 80 line Python CLI program for Linux which does only one thing; sends a notification at the adhān and iqāma of each prayer.
+pyminaret is an 80 line Python CLI program for Linux which does only one thing; sends a notification at the adhān and iqāma of each prayer.
 This project utilizes the [aladhan](https://aladhan.com/prayer-times-api) API.
 It uses ~25MiB of memory.

 ## Dependancies
 - python